brycewray/hugo-site/content/posts/2019/02/old-dog-old-trick.md

 First, don't be ashamed to admit you don't know something.
 Maybe you should be ashamed that you didn't know enough even to have curiosity about the item of which you were ignorant, but "water under the bridge" and all that rot.

 Second, when you belatedly discover the thing you surprisingly had missed, let others know it, too.
 Life happens and people miss things.
-They'll appreciate knowing---finally knowing.
+They'll appreciate knowing --- finally knowing.

 At least, that's my sheepish story and I'm sticking to it.
 But now you know.